Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

-Colours and colour-magnitude diagrams (CMD) of microlensing events can be useful in studying the populations of sources, lenses and individual events.
-In a genuine microlensing event the colour in principle should not change throughout the event, unless there is blending with an object of different colour than the source's.
-The colour of a \gaia microlensing event could be obtained from the \gbp and \grp time series, but there were only 155~events for which there were at least 30~data poins available in both bands.
-Moreover, in couple of cases, the fitting procedure for \gbp or \grp time series failed to find the correct values of the baselines (e.g. \#284, 4061109904516035840).
-On the other hand, there were 355 events with \gdr{3} \bpminrp colours were derived from integrated \gbp and \grp fluxes from the \gaia on-board spectro-photometers \citep{2016GaiaMission}, which were computed as means based on the entire \gdr{3} time-series.
+Colours and colour--magnitude diagrams (CMDs) of microlensing events can be useful in studying the populations of sources, lenses, and individual events.
+In a genuine microlensing event, the colour, in principle, should not change throughout the event, unless there is blending with an object that has a different colour from that of the source.
+The colour of a \gaia microlensing event could be obtained from the \gbp and \grp time series, but there were only 155~events for which there are at least 30~data points available in both bands.
+Moreover, in a couple of cases, the fitting procedure for \gbp or \grp time series failed to find the correct values of the baselines (e.g. \#284, 4061109904516035840).
+On the other hand, there were 355 events for which \gdr{3} \bpminrp colours were derived from integrated \gbp and \grp fluxes from the \gaia on-board spectrophotometers \citep{2016GaiaMission}, which were computed as means based on the entire \gdr{3} time series.
 Any chromatic changes in microlensing events would naturally affect the colour, but in most cases it can be assumed as a good proxy of the colour.

-Plots in Figure \ref{fig:cmd_observed} show the observed colour-magnitude diagrams for the Bulge ($|l|<10$\deg) and Disk ($|l|\geqslant10$\deg) regions.
+The plots in Figure \ref{fig:cmd_observed} show the observed colour--magnitude diagrams for the bulge ($|l|<10$\deg) and disc ($|l|\geqslant10$\deg) regions.
 The background shows distributions of mean magnitudes and colours of stars in typical fields for each of the regions.
 Over-plotted are the microlensing events for which the \bpminrp colours were available in \gdr{3} (355~sources).
-The selection cut for Sample~A required the median BP minus median RP to be between 1 and 4~mag and baseline magnitude brighter than \gmag$=$19~mag (see Appendix \ref{app:selection}), therefore all faint and very red events belong to Sample~B. For the Bulge region, there is many events located outside of the main locus of stars and their density follows roughly the direction of the interstellar extinction.
-An additional probable reason for the objects located at red colours is the blending of the source with a much redder lens/blend, or vice-versa.
-For the Disk, as expected, the effect of the extinction is not so pronounced as in the Bulge and the events roughly follow the two main loci where the Disk stars are concentrated.
+The selection cut for Sample~A required the median BP minus median RP to be between 1 and 4~mag and baseline magnitude brighter than \gmag$=$19~mag (see Appendix \ref{app:selection}); therefore, all faint and very red events belong to Sample~B. For the bulge region, there are many events located outside of the main locus of stars and their density roughly follows the direction of the interstellar extinction.
+An additional probable reason for the objects located at red colours is the blending of the source with a much redder lens or blend, or vice versa.
+For the disc, as expected, the effect of the extinction is not as pronounced as in the bulge and the events roughly follow the two main loci where the disc stars are concentrated.